DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 #### Rules {#const-rules}

 ## DFHDL Value Candidates
+TODO: requires explanation
+The candidate produces a constant DFHDL value if the candidate argument is a constant.

 !!! info "Operation supported values for an argument of DFType `T`"
     ```d2 pad="10"